sunjc826/peggle/README.md

 in Cartesian coordinates.
 This is easily generalizable to $(r\cdot \cos(\frac{2\pi i}{n} + \theta),r\cdot \sin(\frac{2\pi i}{n} + \theta))$ for some $\theta$ by doing a rotation on the shape.

 `XXXObject` are class-implementations of the various protocols.
-For the game engine objects, only `CircleObject` and `TransformablePolygonObject` are used, since these cover all the shapes we need for Peggle.
+For the game engine objects, only `CircleObject`, `TriangleObject` and `TransformablePolygonObject` are used, since these cover all the shapes we need for Peggle.
 Of course, this excludes shapes like non-circular ellipses, but we will not cover those.

+Note that `TriangleObject` is a subclass of `TransformablePolygonObject`.
+It is mainly used for `Obstacle`, which is restricted to triangular shape.
+The reason is that the vertices of an `Obstacle` can be freely moved around, and if a polygon has more than 3 sides, it is not trivial to ensure that the shape remains convex.
+A triangle, on the other hand, is always convex.

 ##### The coordinate system
 The coordinate system is a mixture of cartesian coordinates and polar coordinates.
 The position of a shape is given by its center, which uses cartesian coordinates.
 The vertices of a shape are relative to the shape's center, these use polar coordinates, with the origin being the center of the peg.
+The pro of using polar coordinates is that they make certain transformations like rotation and scaling trivial to perform.

 Next, we examine the actual game objects.
 Note that the shape hierarchy provides the geometrical properties associated with each game object.